Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-plain-text.md

 RemoteWorkFile result = await prizmDocServer.RedactToPlainTextAsync("original.pdf", markupJson, "\n");
 ```

-This will ask PrizmDoc Server to extract plain text from the original document,
-but replacing all redacted areas with `"<Text Redacted>"`.
+This will ask PrizmDoc Server to extract plain text from the original document and replace all redacted areas with `"<Text Redacted>"`.

 The returned result is just _metadata_ about the output; the actual redacted
 plain text file has not been downloaded yet.
 To actually download the redacted